 Neuroblastoma is the most common extracranial solid cancer in childhood.
 Development of resistance to chemotherapy is a major obstacle in late-stage and advanced neuroblastoma.
-RNAi screening technique in combination with murine tumor transplantation is used to investigate genetic factors in chemotherapy resistance and metastasis of neuroblastoma.
+RNAi screening technique in combination with murine tumor transplantation is used to investigate genetic factors in chemotherapy resistance and metastasis.

 Christian J Braun received his MD from Georg August University Goettingen (Germany) in 2009.
 He worked as a clinical resident in pediatric oncology at Hannover Medical School (MHH) and Ludwig-Maximilians-University Munich (LMU) before joining the lab in 2011.

 Grew up near the beach outside of L.A. and went to UC-San Diego for undergrad.
 Still trying to get used to New England weather.

 Eleanor graduated magna cum laude from Pomona College in 2008.
 As a graduate student in the Hemann lab, she focuses on the in vivo response to dasatinib (Sprycel) in a transplantable mouse model of Philadelphia-chromosome positive acute lymphoblastic leukemia.

 Holly Criscione has been the lab manager and research technician for the Hemann Lab since June of 2006.
 She graduated in May of 2006 with her Bachelor of Science in Biology and Biotechnology with a concentration in Cell and Molecular Biology and Genetics from Worcester Polytechnic Institute in Worcester, MA.

 Ph.D., 2011, University of Nice, France